apache/flink/docs/apis/streaming/libs/cep.md

 </div>

 <div data-lang="scala" markdown="1">
-The `select` method takes a section function as argument, which is called for each matching event sequence.
+The `select` method takes a selection function as argument, which is called for each matching event sequence.
 It receives a map of string/event pairs of the matched events.
 The string is defined by the name of the state to which the event has been matched.
 The selection function returns exactly one result per call.